 Each grant will be accounted for separately.
 Karuk Tribal Staff will comply with all terms and conditions of contracts and grants.
 Expenditures will be charged to a particular grant only if allowable to that grant.
 Contract compliance is the responsibility of the Program Manager.
-Contract compliance will be monitored by the Contract Compliance Specialist.
+Contract compliance will be monitored by the Director of Compliance.